 Looking for a gift that will bring a mountain-sized smile to the rock climber in your life?
-Then this list of 23 guaranteed-to-please gifts for climbers will help you find the perfect present—whether it’s for a birthday, Christmas, or just because.
+Then this list of guaranteed-to-please gifts for climbers will help you find the perfect present—whether for a birthday, Christmas, or just because.
 Note: this article contains affiliate links; your purchases support our daily content ?
 Also, be sure to check out our guide to the 20 Best Outdoorsy Gifts This Holiday Season.

 Magazine subscription: Climbing, Rock and Ice, or Alpinist